DLR Portal

 Comets have diameters of a few kilometers and thus belong to the smaller bodies of the Solar System, which was formed 4.6 billion years ago.
 Some scientists assume that impacting comets brought the building blocks of life and the water to the early Earth.
 As comets remained nearly unaltered since their formation, they can reveal important facts about the conditions and processes during the genesis of the Solar System.

-Due to these circumstances only minor modifications of the primordial physical and chemical state of comets are expected.
-Thus comets do not only show their initial chemical composition, but also the largescale build-up as well as the microstructure at the time of their origin.
-Only after comets are diverted into the inner Solar System by perturbations, they become active (coma and comet tails form) and become subject to alterations.
-The activity of comets is governed strongly, apart from the strength of solar irradiation, by the properties of their surface.
+Owing to these circumstances only minor modifications of the primordial physical and chemical state of comets are expected.
+Thus comets do not only show their initial chemical composition, but also the largescale build-up, as well as the microstructure at the time of their origin.
+Only when after comets are diverted into the inner Solar System by perturbations, do they become active (coma and comet tails form) and become subject to alterations.
+Apart from the strength of solar irradiation, the activity of comets is governed strongly by the properties of their surface.
 To understand the processes on the surface and in the interior of comets, measurements of surface parameters (composition, structure, mechanical and electrical parameters) and their variation during a comet day and year are of importance.
 It is the goal of SESAME to determine several of these parameters.

-The integration of the SESAME components as well as the development of the CASSE instrument was coordinated in the Institute of Space Simulation of the German Aerospace Center (DLR) in Köln-Porz in collaboration with the engineering company von Hoerner & Sulger.
+The integration of the SESAME components as well as the development of the CASSE instrument was coordinated in the former Institute of Space Simulation of the German Aerospace Center (DLR) in Köln in collaboration with the engineering company of von Hoerner & Sulger.

 Together with scientists from several European countries the DLR Institute of Planetary Research is planning the operation and improving the measuring methods during the years until landing.